MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Magnetic Circuit

-15. The reciprocal of permeability is –
+15. The unit of magnetic flux is –

 16 / 20